Claude François: Legacy

 On 11 March 2000, the 22nd anniversary of his death, Place Claude-François in Paris was named in his memory; it is located in front of the building where he died.

 The 2003 jukebox musical Belles belles belles is based on François' songs.

 A biographical film called Cloclo (My Way internationally) was released in March 2012 to coincide with the anniversary of his death.
 It runs two and a half hours long and stars Jérémie Renier.

 Claude François's sons, Claude Jr and Marc, have assumed the management of their father's artistic heritage over the years.

 Controversies

 A woman named Julie Bocquet maintains that François is her father.
 Fabienne, her mother, was 15 when she got pregnant.
 She lied about her age to him and said she was a lot older.
-Others have come forward as well.
-"I like them until they're 17, 18 years old.
-After that I start to become wary.
-God only knows if I have affairs beyond 18 years old.
-Girls start to think, they're no longer natural; sometimes it even starts before that", said Claude François in an interview with a Belgian channel.